paradigmxyz/mesc/README.md

 By following this specification, a user creates a single RPC configuration that can be used by all crypto tools on their system.

+MESC has two main design goals:
+1. make it easy to share RPC configuration data across tools, languages, and environments
+2. make it easy to manage the configuration of a large number of RPC endpoints

 MESC is formally defined in [SPECIFICATION.md](./SPECIFICATION.md).

 ### Contents